 The department also conducts research in structural enzymology, molecular mechanisms of host-pathogen interactions, and biocatalysis.
 The laboratory uses biophysical, structural, and molecular biology techniques to understand the details of enzyme action.
 This information is used to design and engineer biocatalysts for the production of chiral compounds.
 Work also is under way on cellular recognition and signaling processing during infection and inflammation.
 Knowledge gained from these studies aids the design of drugs and biological sensors for bacterial presence.

-The integration of biotechnology with traditional chemical engineering has led to an interdisciplinary area involving other engineering departments and the Departments of Chemistry and Biology (College of Liberal Arts and Sciences); the Departments of Biochemistry and Microbiology and the Free Radical and Radiation Biology Program (Carver College of Medicine); and the College of Pharmacy.
+The integration of biotechnology with traditional chemical engineering has led to an interdisciplinary area involving other engineering departments and the Departments of Chemistry and Biology (College of Liberal Arts and Sciences); the Department of Biochemistry, the Free Radical and Radiation Biology Program, and the Department of Microbiology and Immunology (Carver College of Medicine); and the College of Pharmacy.
 This focus includes involvement in the University's Center for Biocatalysis and Bioprocessing, whose fermentation capabilities are highlighted by its 1,500-liter fermentor.

 The department's research involves a multidisciplinary approach to solving problems in the medical field, particularly in drug delivery and biomaterials.